youssefHosni/AI-Books-Assignments-Answers/Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow/Chapter 7: Ensemble Learning and Random Forests.md

 **5. What makes Extra-Trees more random than regular Random Forests?
 How can this extra randomness help?
 Are Extra-Trees slower or faster than regular Random Forests?**

 Answer:
+Because not only the data is randomly sampled but also the thresholds used to split the data at each node is also sit randomly.
+This will make the model much faster as most of the training time goes to finding these thresholds.
+Also it results in a model with lower variacne but on the account of higer bias

 **6. If your AdaBoost ensemble underfits the training data, what hyperparameters should you tweak and how?**